This post may contain affiliate links. Read our disclosure page for full details.

 They ‘fight dirty’

-While conflict is part of a normal healthy romantic relationship, it should always be good, productive conflict that moves things forward in a relationship.
-This isn’t always something we know how to do.
+While conflict is part of a normal healthy romantic relationship, it should always be good, productive conflict that moves things forward.
+We need to know how to fight well.
+This isn’t something may of us know how to do.
 Many couples have to learn how to “fight better,” figuring out how to best resolve conflict together in a way that is respectful and values compromise and solutions.
+This is hard, and it takes time, effort, and collaboration.

 But what if you’re with a person who “fights dirty?”
-Maybe your new partner resorts to lots of cruel insults, or uses techniques of manipulation or withdrawal.
-While these are not automatic red flags, if they are occurring early on in a relationship, or if they occur with frequency and increasing intensity, they should be paid attention to.
+Maybe your new partner resorts to lots of cruel and mean insults, or uses techniques of manipulation or withdrawal.
+While these are not automatic red flags, if such things are occurring early on in a relationship, or if they occur with frequency and increasing intensity, they are not something you should ignore.

 Rose Skeeters reminds us that “A new relationship should be fun, lighthearted, and explorative.
 You are both discovering more and more about each other and beginning to test the waters of vulnerability.”

-A controlling partner is one of the clearest relationship red flags and deal breakers, but often those in such a situation don’t realize that it is happening.
+A controlling partner is one of the clearest deal breakers, but often those in such a situation don’t realize that it is happening.

 What about when behaviors are not directly controlling?
 Maybe your partner isn’t giving you instructions or rules on how to live or telling you what you can and cannot do.
-There can still be problematic red flags.
+Whether or not the control is overt or not, these can still be problematic behaviors.
 Watch out for frequent “put-downs” or derision regarding your choices.
 There may be subtle insults or snide comments about what you’re wearing or who you’re going to hang out with.
 If he/she has you second-guessing your own decisions or questioning your own choices, look closely at what’s happening.

-While not overtly “controlling,” this behavior still demonstrates an inability to respect your decisions and likely indicates a desire to control your actions.
+While not overly “controlling,” this behavior still demonstrates an inability to respect your decisions and likely indicates a desire to control your actions.

 Inability to take responsibility for their actions